RustPhilly/documents/knowledge/ROME.md

 ]
 ```

-Before we touch any more code, let's write what we think the Formatter IR should actually look like, using https://github.com/rome/tools/blob/main/crates/rome_formatter/src/format_element.rs#L874
+Before we touch any more code, let's write what we think the Formatter IR should actually look like, using approprate `FormatElement` enums: https://github.com/rome/tools/blob/main/crates/rome_formatter/src/format_element.rs#L874

 ```rust
 // input